sudorook/snippets/latex.md

 # LaTeX

-## Set encoding to UTF-8 when compiling tex files with non-latin1 characters by
+## Set encoding to UTF-8

-setting the following as the first line in the file
+When compiling tex files with UTF-8 (non-latin1) characters, set the following as the first line in the file:

 ```
 %!TEX encoding = UTF-8 Unicode